kl1nton/1_Applied_Basic_Science/1_Anatomy.md

 #### Answer: B. It gives origin to the thoracoacromial artery - ?

 ### Q1.22
-A man stabbed in a bar fight suffers a penetrating wound through the anterior axillary fold, with resulting damage to one of the main terminal branches of the brachial plexus.
+A man stabbed in a bar fight suffers a _penetrating wound through the anterior axillary fold_, with resulting damage to one of the _main terminal branches of the brachial plexus_.
 Clinical examination in the Emergency Department revealed a significant weakening of flexion of the elbow.
 The other effect to be expected is:

-	A	Loss of cutaneous sensation on the tips of several fingers B	Loss of cutaneous sensation just on the anterolateral surface of the forearm C	Just weakening of flexion at the shoulder
+	A. Loss of cutaneous sensation on the tips of several fingers
+	B. Loss of cutaneous sensation just on the anterolateral surface of the forearm
+	C. Just weakening of flexion at the shoulder
-	D	Weakening of flexion at the shoulder and loss of cutaneous sensation on the anterolateral surface of the arm E	Weakening of flexion at the shoulder and loss of cutaneous sensation on the anterolateral surface of the forearm
+	D. Weakening of flexion at the shoulder and loss of cutaneous sensation on the anterolateral surface of the arm
+	E. Weakening of flexion at the shoulder and loss of cutaneous sensation on the anterolateral surface of the forearm

-#### Answer:
+#### Answer: B. Loss of cutaneous sensation just on the anterolateral surface of the forearm - ?

 ### Q1.23
-What structure does the Pancreas overly?
-#### Answer - D. LEFT Adrenal Gland
+After a road traffic accident a young man is noticed to have suffered injury to the lower subscapular nerve.
+Injury to the _lower subscapular nerve_ will affect the function of:

+	A. Teres major muscle
+	B. Teres minor muscle
+	C. Deltoid muscle - F
+	D. Supraspinatus muscle - F
+	E. Infraspinatus muscle - F

+#### Answer: B. Teres minor muscle - ?

 ### Q1.24
-What causes a reduction in pulmonary functional residual capacity?
-#### Answer - B. Pulmonary Fibrosis
+A 62-year-old woman has a loop of bowel herniating into the _femoral canal_.
+Which of the following statements best describes the femoral canal?

+	A. It is superficial to the inguinal ligament - F
+	B. It transmits the obturator nerve - F
+	C. It is the medial compartment of the femoral sheath
+	D. It transmits the femoral artery - F
+	E. It is lateral to the femoral nerve  - F

+#### Answer: C. It is the medial compartment of the femoral sheath - ?

 ### Q1.25
-Which is a feature of the physiology of Angiotensin II?
-#### Answer - E. Released in Hypovolaemia
+Clinical examination of a patient with a diabetic ulcer in the anterior midline of the ankle region elicited _loss of cutaneous sensation on the dorsal surface of the foot_.
+Which nerve was most probably damaged?

+	A. Femoral - F
+	B. Lateral sural cutaneous
+	C. Saphenous - F
+	D. Sural
+	E. Superficial peroneal - F

+#### Answer: B. Lateral sural cutaneous - ?

 ### Q1.26
-Which displaces the oxygen-haemoglobin curve to the left?
-#### Answer - B. Anaemia
+A 20-year-old man presents to the Emergency Department with features suggestive of _common peroneal nerve injury_.
+The common peroneal nerve is most commonly injured:

+	A. Where it emerges below the piriformis muscle
+	B. At the site where it divides into the superficial and deep peroneal nerves
+	C. Where it leaves the sciatic nerve in the popliteal fossa
+	D. As it branches into the head of the biceps femoris
+	E. Just behind the head of the fibula

+#### Answer: E. Just behind the head of the fibula - ?

 ### Q1.27
-Which factor decreases coronary perfusion?

-#### Answer - C. Alpha stimulation
+A 2-year-old baby developed chylothorax as a result of iatrogenic injury to the thoracic duct at the time of surgery to correct a congenital cardiac defect.
+Which of the following statements about the _thoracic duct_ is true?

+	A. It returns lymph from the convex surface of the liver - F
+	B. It extends from the fifth lumbar vertebra to the root of the neck - F
+	C. It enters the thorax through the aortic hiatus of the diaphragm - F
+	D. It ends by opening into the angle of junction of the right subclavian vein with the right internal jugular vein
+	E. It has no valves to ensure smooth flow of lymph - F

+#### Answer: D. It ends by opening into the angle of junction of the right subclavian vein with the right internal jugular vein  - ?

 ### Q1.28
-Resection of the terminal ileum is associated with malabsorption of which of the following substances?
-#### Answer - B. Folic Acid
+A patient with _acute anal fissure_ has severe pain.
+The pain sensations in this condition are transmitted by:

+	A. The superior rectal nerve - F
+	B. The inferior rectal nerve - F
+	C. The pelvic splanchnic nerve
+	D. The perineal nerve
+	E. The posterior scrotal nerve - F

+#### Answer: C. The pelvic splanchnic nerve - ?

 ### Q1.29
-Which is a feature of the action of insulin?
-#### Answer - D. Promotes calcium release from bone
+A junior house officer is assisting repair of an inguinal hernia for the first time.
+The consultant asks him to identify the roof of the inguinal canal.
+The roof of the inguinal canal is formed by:

+	A. Aponeurosis of the external oblique - F
+	B. A lacunar ligament - F
+	C. Reflected inguinal ligament - F
+	D. Union of the transversalis fascia with the inguinal ligament - F
+	E. Arched fibres of internal oblique and transversus abdominis

+#### Answer: E. Arched fibres of internal oblique and transversus abdominis - ?

 ### Q1.30
-Which causes prolonged vomiting due to pyloric stenosis?
-#### Answer - D. A rise in serum chloride
+During mobilisation of the descending aorta for repair of coarctation of aorta, a surgeon accidentally cuts the _first aortic intercostal artery_.
+Which of the following structures might be deprived of its main source of blood supply?

+	A. First posterior intercostal space
+	B. First anterior intercostal space
+	C. Right bronchus
+	D. Left bronchus
+	E. Fibrous pericardium

+#### Answer: A. First posterior intercostal space - ?

 ## Questions 1.31-1.40

+??% - F: ?

 ### Q1.31
-Extracellular fluid differs from intra cellular fluid by which of the following?
-#### Answer - D. Lower protein concentration
+The thoracoabdominal diaphragm is pierced by three large apertures for the passage of the aorta, vena cava and oesophagus between the thorax and abdomen.
+Which of the following statements about these openings in the diaphragm is true?

+	A. The aortic hiatus is the highest and most anterior of the large apertures - F
+	B. The aortic hiatus is in the central tendon - F
+	C. The oesophageal hiatus is at the level of the ninth thoracic vertebra - F
+	D. The vena caval foramen is quadrilateral in shape - F
+	E. The vena caval foramen transmits some branches of the left phrenic nerve

+#### Answer: E. The vena caval foramen transmits some branches of the left phrenic nerve - ?

 ### Q1.32
-Which is a feature of raised intracranial pressure?
-#### Answer - E. Can lead to a rise on blood pressure (BP) and Bradycardia
+A patient with an ulcerative carcinoma of the posterior third of the tongue presented to the Emergency Department with arterial bleeding from the lesion.
+Which of the following arteries was involved?

+	A. Deep lingual
+	B. Dorsal lingual
+	C. Facial
+	D. Sublingual
+	E. Tonsillar

+#### Answer:

 ### Q1.33
 Which is a feature of metabolic acidosis?